chethandb/OdeToFood/README.md

 - Implementing a ViewComponent
 - Rendering a ViewComponent

-## Module6 - Integrating Client-side JavaScript and CSS
+## Module 6 - Integrating Client-side JavaScript and CSS
 - Serving Static Files and Content from wwwroot
 - Using ASP.NET Core Environments
 - Enforcing Validation on the Client